Inteli-College/2025-1A-T02-G58-PUBLICO/README.md

 Module 3 transformed the truck parts recommendation platform into a comprehensive maintenance assistant.
 The implementation of AI capabilities, intelligent caching, and user-centric features resulted in significant performance improvements.

 **Key Achievements:**
 - ✅ Advanced AI model with 94% accuracy
 - ✅ Intelligent caching system with 78% hit rate
 - ✅ Comprehensive reminders and maintenance tracking
 - ✅ Conversational AI with multi-turn dialogue

+# 📄 PUBLIC REPORT – Module 4

+## 1. PROJECT INFORMATION

+**Project Title:** Intelligent Recommendation Platform for Truck Parts
+**Team:** Julia Rodrigues Togni
+**Submission Date:** 18/11/2025

+---

+## 2. MODULE OBJECTIVE

+To finalize the development cycle of the truck parts recommendation platform and consolidate all project deliverables.
+This module focused on system stabilization, documentation completion, preparation of the final academic report, and presentation of the solution.
+Activities included final refinements to the conversational agent, validation of documentation consistency, alignment with academic requirements, and preparation for project presentation and evaluation.

+---

+## 3. PROJECT FINALIZATION

+### 3.1 SYSTEM CONSOLIDATION

+During this phase, the platform reached a stable and functional state, consolidating the features implemented in previous modules.
+The focus was on ensuring consistency across system components and confirming that the MVP accurately reflected the defined scope.

+**Final Scope Confirmation:**
+- MVP restricted to **truck engine parts**;
+- Core focus on the **conversational AI agent**;
+- Stable integration between frontend, backend, and AI services;
+- Verified data flow between the conversational agent and the parts catalog.

+Minor adjustments were applied to improve response clarity, conversational flow, and error handling, ensuring a reliable demonstration of the proposed solution.

+---

+### 3.2 DOCUMENTATION COMPLETION

+All technical, business, and academic documentation was reviewed and finalized during Module 4.
+This included alignment with the Inteli TCC template, verification of structure, and consistency between sections.

+**Documentation finalized:**
+- Academic report (Introduction, Solution Development, Business Plan, Validation, and Conclusion);
+- System architecture descriptions and diagrams;
+- MVP development phases and testing documentation;
+- Business model, market analysis, and mitigation plan;
+- Appendices with interview protocols and validation materials.

+Special attention was given to ensuring that all assumptions, methodologies, and results were clearly documented and traceable.

+---

+## 4. PRESENTATION PREPARATION

+### 4.1 PROJECT PRESENTATION

+The final project presentation was prepared to clearly communicate the problem, proposed solution, technical implementation, and business viability.
+The presentation emphasized the motivation behind the project, the role of artificial intelligence in addressing real-world challenges, and the results obtained through validation.

+**Presentation highlights:**
+- Problem context and market opportunity;
+- Overview of the AI-based conversational solution;
+- MVP scope and technical architecture;
+- Validation results and user feedback;
+- Business model and future expansion opportunities.

+---

+### 4.2 DEMONSTRATION STRATEGY

+A structured demonstration flow was defined to showcase the platform’s main capabilities.
+The demonstration focused on real use cases, simulating user interaction with the conversational agent through natural language queries related to truck engine parts.

+**Demonstration focus:**
+- Natural language interaction with the assistant;
+- Identification of compatible engine parts;
+- Explanation of recommendations and decision support;
+- Overall usability and response clarity.

+This approach ensured that evaluators could easily understand the practical value and feasibility of the solution.

+---

+## 5. FINAL VALIDATION AND REVIEW

+### 5.1 CONSISTENCY AND QUALITY CHECKS

+Final validation involved reviewing the project to ensure coherence between objectives, implementation, and results.
+This included confirming that the MVP met the functional goals defined in earlier modules and that validation findings were accurately reflected in the documentation.

+**Validation outcomes:**
+- Objectives defined at the beginning of the project were achieved;
+- MVP functionality aligned with proposed hypotheses;
+- Documentation accurately represented system behavior and limitations;
+- Project scope remained consistent and well-defined.

+---

+## 6. PROJECT DELIVERY

+The project was formally concluded with the submission of the final academic report and presentation materials.
+All deliverables were organized and prepared for evaluation.

+**Final deliverables:**
+- Final TCC document aligned with Inteli standards;
+- Source code repository with documented setup instructions;
+- Deployed MVP for demonstration purposes;
+- Presentation slides summarizing the project.

+---

+## 7. CONCLUSION

+Module 4 marked the completion of the truck parts recommendation platform project.
+The focus on finalization and presentation ensured that the solution was not only technically functional but also clearly documented and effectively communicated.
+The project successfully demonstrated the feasibility of using a conversational AI agent to support truck parts procurement and established a solid foundation for future development and expansion.

+**Key Achievements:**
+- ✅ Finalized and stable MVP
+- ✅ Complete academic and technical documentation
+- ✅ Structured project presentation and demonstration
+- ✅ Alignment with academic and evaluation requirements